freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 ### 4.1 Prepaid Escrow Model (Only Supported Mode)

-TrustChain only supports prepaid or locked funds.
+TrustApp only supports prepaid or locked funds.
 The payer must deposit or lock balances in Settlement.
 Providers can only settle within that limit.

 ```
 Payer -> Settlement: deposit(token, amount)